-The Inflation Expectations Survey includes three groups of respondents: economic analysts, companies and financial institutions.
+Inflation Expectations Survey includes three groups of respondents: economic analysts, companies and financial institutions.
 The questionnaire contains two questions to measure inflation expectations, one qualitative and one quantitative in nature.
 For the first question on inflation expectations, the respondents indicate the direction and extent of price changes compared with the change in the previous 12 months2.
-Carlson and Parkin (1975) probability approach has been used for quantification of qualitative answers, which assumes that at a sufficiently large number of respondents, the expected change in prices is normally distributed among the population.
+Carlson and Parkin (1975) probability approach has been used for quantification of qualitative answers, which assumes that amid sufficiently large number of respondents, the expected change in prices is normally distributed among the population.
 The second question requires from the respondent to quantify precisely the expected average rate of change of prices in the next two years3.
 The overall expected rate is calculated as a simple average of the responses of all participants.
 The resulting indicator is useful for obtaining indications for the direction of the respondents' expectations.

-The Inflation Expectations Survey was conducted in December 20144.
-Given the further reduction in the inflation rate (as of November, the average inflation in the previous 12-month period equaled -0.1%5, versus 0.3% in the previous 12-month period as of August 2014), the results from the December survey indicated lower inflation expectations compared with the previous quarter.
-Thus, contrary to the September expectations for 0.3% inflation rate in the next 12month period, in December, the respondents expected around 0% inflation in the next 12-month period.
-There are similar expectations with respect to different surveyed groups (economic analysts, companies and financial institutions) who expect the rate of inflation in the next 12-month period to gravitate around 0%.
+The Inflation Expectations Survey was conducted in June 20154.
+As in the previous survey round, also in June the negative average inflation rate for the previous 12-month period remained5 and the results of the June survey suggest unchanged inflation expectations compared to the March survey.
+Thus, in the next 12-month period, respondents expect inflation to be around 0%, and the same are the expectations analyzed in terms of individual groups of respondents (economic analysts, companies and financial institutions) who expect the inflation rate in the next 12-month period (until May 2016) to average around 0%.

-Lower inflation expectations can be confirmed through the answers of the quantitative question for the expected rate of inflation for 2015.
-Namely, in the period between the two surveys, the respondents' expectations for inflation for 2015 decreased by 0.5 percentage points, on average.
+In terms of the quantitative question on the expected rate of inflation for 2015 and 2016, minor changes compared to the expectations in the previous survey round are registered.

+Namely, in the period between the two surveys, the respondents' expectations for inflation in 2015 decreased by 0.1 percentage points, on average, while for 2016 they increased by 0.1 percentage points, on average.
+According to respondents,